 Funded by the Province of British Columbia, the Emotive Community Outreach Incentive Program (COIP) offers support and funding to B.C. communities, organizations, and local governments to assist them in delivering local/regional Emotive EV awareness campaigns.
 The intent of the COIP is to empower communities to deliver locally appropriate Emotive campaign activities that raise the awareness and profile of EVs in B.C.

 Funding for the COIP is provided by the Province of B.C.’s CleanBC Go Electric Program, and is administered by Plug In BC (a program of the Fraser Basin Council Society).
 Additional information on the CleanBC Go Electric Program is available in the program guide (Appendix A – Background).

-For 2021/22, project proposals that can show support for furthering EV awareness within northern, rural/small towns, and Indigenous communities will be prioritized.
+For 2022/2023, we are looking for project proposals from B.C. communities, organizations and local governments who have not participated in COIP projects in the past.
+Additionally, those projects that can show support for furthering EV awareness within northern rural/small towns, and Indigenous communities will be prioritized.

 Applicants can apply for the following levels of funding:

 - Up to $10,000 for a campaign that will span across multiple communities.
 Multiple community campaign funding will only be offered for activities which serve multiple communities and therefore require additional expenses.
-Those applications which can show how projects support furthering EV awareness within northern, rural/small towns, and Indigenous communities will be prioritized.
+Those applicants who are new to the COIP, and can show how projects support furthering EV awareness within northern, rural/small towns, and Indigenous communities will be prioritized

 Successful applicants will also receive a digital Emotive Assets Kit, training, and limited staff support from Plug In BC.